 At Real Cosmetic & Plastic Surgery in Melbourne, we know that age, weight loss, and other factors can make women feel self-conscious about the appearance of their breasts.
 Breast augmentation and liposuction may help women boost self-confidence and feel better about the way they look.

 Breast augmentation is often sought out by women to add volume to the breasts.
 This procedure can be used in the pursuit of enhanced breast shape, size, or symmetry.
 Liposuction is a fat removal procedure designed to permanently remove excess fat cells from a targeted region.
+Can You Do Liposuction and Breast Augmentation Together?
 Read on to discover everything you need to know about these procedures and what they can do together.

 Combining Liposuction and Breast Augmentation